-2.2 Support Staff
+2.3 Support Staff

 The Academic Administration team at the Department of Computer Science are responsible for supporting all aspects of teaching and examinations and work closely with the academic staff to do this.
 You will receive communications from them throughout the year, usually with regard to lectures, classes, practicals, examinations and projects.
 Please ensure that you read these emails and memos and respond where necessary.
-They are also available should you need assistance, and so if you think they can help you please contact them by email or pop into their office at the Department to see them in person.
+They are also available should you need assistance, and so if you think they can help you please contact them: academic.administrator@cs.ox.ac.uk.